Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA tournaments.

 Yes.
 All legal sportsbooks in the state of Arizona allows PGA betting.

 Yes.
-The PGA and TPC Scottsdale partnered with DraftKings to offer sports betting through the DraftKings app and at a retail sportsbook.
+The PGA and TPC Scottsdale partnered with DraftKings to offer sports betting through the DraftKings app and at a retail sportsbook that is expected to open in 2023.

 Arizona residents can bet on the PGA at all legal retail sportsbooks such as FanDuel at the Footprint Center.
 Mobile sportsbook apps also offer bets on the PGA.